omundy/learn-git-milestones/README.md

 - [ ] Choose Branch > Create Pull Request.
 This will open Github.com.
 Confirm the edits you made.
   - [ ] Click Create Pull Request
   - [ ] On the next page click Merge Pull Request
-- [ ] Back in Github Desktop pull the changes.
-Your master branch should now show the edits from `my-new-branch`
+- [ ] Back in Github Desktop pull the changes and switch to `master`.
+- [ ] Confirm your master branch shows the commit from `my-new-branch`